Emyrk/nampower/SCRIPTS.md

 GetCurrentCastingInfo was made very early on and doesn't provide enough information for many use cases, but still has some uses and is available for backwards compatibility.

 **Returns:**
-A Lua table with the following fields, or nil if no cast is active:
+A Lua table reference with the following fields, or nil if no cast is active:

 - `castId` (number): Unique identifier for this cast
 - `spellId` (number): The spell ID being cast